What is special about Art ‘N Glow’s phosphorescent pigments?

 How many times can the phosphorescent pigment be recharged?

-Our paints, powders, and other glow in the dark products can be recharged thousands of times.
+Our paints, powders, and other glow in the dark products can be recharged millions of times.
 Even after ten years, they will retain 90 to 95 percent of their original light storing and emitting abilities.